| [INDEX] [INSTALLATION] [MORE INFO] [BITS] [FEEDBACK] [HINTS] [VERSION]

 messages starting at turn 20.

-The shareware versions of ShipSoul will work without any shareware limit until the
+This can't be turned off unless by turning off the message scanning.
+Don't forget to put the BMPs into your Winplan BMP directory.
+Note: The shareware versions of ShipSoul will work without any shareware limit until the

 end